-- A. Regulated activities that result in cumulative earth disturbances less than (Enter no more than one acre.
-A more restrictive area may be entered.) are exempt from the requirements in Section 303, Section 304, and Article IV of this ordinance. - B. Agricultural activity is exempt from the SWM Site Plan preparation requirements of this Ordinance provided the activities are performed according to the requirements of 25 Pa.
+- A. Regulated activities that result in cumulative earth disturbances less than one acre are exempt from the requirements in Section 303, Section 304, and Article IV of this ordinance. - B. Agricultural activity is exempt from the SWM Site Plan preparation requirements of this Ordinance provided the activities are performed according to the requirements of 25 Pa.
 Code Chapter 102. - C. Forest management and timber operations are exempt from the SWM Site Plan preparation requirements of this Ordinance provided the activities are performed according to the requirements of 25 Pa.
 Code Chapter 102. - Exemptions from any provisions of this Ordinance shall not relieve the applicant from the requirements in Sections 301.D. through K. - E. The Municipality may deny or revoke any exemption pursuant to this Section at any time for any project that the Municipality believes may pose a threat to public health and safety or the environment.